-- ▶ Supply chain (procurement of products and services). - ▶ Capital goods (reported in conjunction with supply chain). - ▶ Life cycle of fuels and energy consumed. - Transport and distribution of goods (upstream). - ▶ Management of waste generated. - Business travel by air, train and car(private, rental and taxi), in addition to stays at hotels. - ▶ Employee commuting to and from the workplace.
+- Supply chain (procurement of products and services). - Capital goods (reported in conjunction with supply chain). - Life cycle of fuels and energy consumed. - Transport and distribution of goods (upstream). - Management of waste generated. - Business travel by air, train and car (private, rental and taxi), in addition to stays at hotels. - Employee commuting to and from the workplace. - Leases (downstream). - End of life of products sold. - Investments.

-Leases (downstream).